bean-mhm/realbloom/README.md

 2. Open the solution `RealBloomCPP.sln` in Visual Studio.

-3. *RealBloomCPP* is the main project, while *RealBloomGPUConv* is a "GPU Helper" that gets used by the main program.
-The GPU helper program `RealBloomGPUConv.exe` takes input buffers and parameters for GPU convolution in a file, performs convolution, then writes the result to an output file which will be read by `RealBloom.exe`.
+3. `RealBloomCPP` is the main project, while `RealBloomGPUConv` is a helper program that gets used by the main program. `RealBloomGPUConv.exe` takes a file containing input buffers and parameters for GPU convolution, performs convolution, then writes the result to an output file which gets read by `RealBloom.exe`.

 4. Build the solution and run RealBloom.
 Feel free to explore and play with the code!